millionart/MACHIN3tools_zh-Hans/Readme.md

-MACHIN3tools is a continuously evolving collection of scripts, to simplify and automate a variety of task.
+MACHIN3tools is a continuously evolving collection of scripts, to simplify and automate a variety of tasks.

 If you find any of this useful, consider supporting my other work.